Chris Grayling set to confirm third runway at Heathrow

-CHRIS Grayling, the under-fire Transport Secretary, is set to confirm the UK Government’s plan to press ahead with the third runway at Heathrow Airport.
+CHRIS Grayling, the under-fire Transport Secretary, has confirmed the UK Government’s controversial plan to press ahead with a third runway at Heathrow Airport.

 John Glen, the Treasury Minister, gave his backing to the plan for a third runway at Heathrow, saying: “This has gone on for a very long time.
 From the perspective of UK PLC we need to expand our capacity and this is the right thing to do."